sithija-vihanga/Robot-Designing-Competition/README.md

 ## Contributions

 Contributions to this project are welcome!
-If you find any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue in the repository.
+If you encounter any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue in the repository.

 We appreciate your interest and hope this robot controller proves to be a valuable tool for your Webots projects.
 Happy coding!